 - If you enrolled for the courses in 2012 or earlier (e.g. 2011 or 2010), you will need to confirm first with the ELC that your name is in the Copy Center register, so you could pay for the books.

 - You are strictly prohibited from smoking inside both the classroom and the ELC floor.

 - You are not allowed to eat or to drink any beverages, except for water, inside the classroom during lecture time.

 - You are held accountable for the cleanliness of your desk and classroom, notably if you eat or drink in the classroom during the break time.

 - You are to switch your mobile phone off or to silent mode during lecture time.
 In case of emergencies, you can use it outside the classroom only with permission from the teacher.

 - Any misconduct or immoral behavior will be met with an appropriate penalty by the ELC according to the degree of each case.

 - If you encounter a problem in the classroom, which may affect your learning performance, kindly communicate your complaint to your teacher in order to overcome it rapidly and continue learning with restored fine performance.

 - If you would like to make a complaint (or even a suggestion to improve your class or the like) anonymously, you can write it down on a piece of paper and place it inside the ELC Suggestion / Complaint Box.

-- In case of urgent or imminent complaints that your instructor could not give aid about, you are entitled to make a complaint to the Director of the ELC, whether orally, or even better, in a written form in Arabic or English.
+- In case of urgent or imminent complaints that your teacher could not give aid about, you are entitled to make a complaint to the Director of the ELC, whether orally or even better in a written form in Arabic or English.
 However, after delivering your complaint, you will have to await the response at the date and time given to you.